amir13872/.github/profile/README.md

 > _"The quieter you become, the more you are able to hear." – Rumi_
 > Always learning.
 Always building.
 Always exploring.
+> To be or not to be, this is the question.